mewmewdevart/42SP_Basecamp/README.md

 # 42-Basecamp
-👩🏾‍💻 A 42 São Paulo é uma escola de Ensino Superior com formação em Engenharia de Software gratuita, de graça, onde você aprende e ensina num campus 24h.
+👩🏾‍💻 42 São Paulo is a free Higher Education school with Software Engineering training, where you learn and teach on a 24-hour campus.

 ⚡**Skills**